 Then you want to go to these tabs.
 You can click on the thumbnails next to each section for a larger image.
 These are from an older version of firmware, but the concepts are the same.

-| On the "Log" tab, enable logging, and if it isn't set by default, "Send" the logs to 192.168.1.255.
+On the "Log" tab, enable logging, and if it isn't set by default, "Send" the logs to 192.168.1.255.
 That causes the data to be broadcast to your whole network instead of sent to a specific computer.
 If you're using fixed IPs you can send it to a specific computer if you prefer.
 If you're running a firewall behind your router, you'll have to allow the SNMP Trap port (UDP port 162) through the firewall in order for the logging program to show you anything.
 If you're using the Windows XP ICF you'll have to add the port there too.
 Go to the NIC properties, click the Advanced tab, click Settings, click on Add.
 Put in a Description of Service like "SNMP Trap".
 Enter the IP of the source of the reports, your router in this case.
 External and Internal ports would both be 162.
 Click on the UDP radio button.
 OK your way out.
 You can only run one logging program (or anything using UDP port 162) at a time on any one computer since they don't share that port.
 Then you need an SNMP logging program.
 This will let you see the in and outbound traffic through the router.
 It's good for troubleshooting and also occasionally for spotting the unexpected outbound connection.
 And it can give you a warm fuzzy feeling to see the blocked inbound traffic.
 It will show up in the logs as going to the DMZ IP of 192.168.1.200.
 You can run the logging program occasionally, or leave it running all the time.
 There are lots of free log viewers.
 SNMP Logger is a very basic one.
 One's with more features include Wall Watcher and Log Viewer.
 Linklogger has a 30 day trial to see if you want to buy it.
 If you feel like putting those logs to good use you can see about using them to help compile attack reports by submitting them to either MyNetWatchMan or DShield.
 You'll need to be sure the log format is acceptable to the site before you can submit them.
 WallWatcher has the ability to automatically send your reports to either DShield or MyNetWatchman once you make some easy initial settings.
 Check the sites for the software you use and DShield or MyNetWatchman to see if there's an easy way to submit your logs.
 January 2007.
 On my new WRT54G inbound logging only works if the DMZ function is enabled.
-But external logging no longer works anyway. | ![]() |
+But external logging no longer works anyway.

-| Later versions of firmware (1.44.2 and up) no longer hide Port 113.
-This appears to be to eliminate some delays in sending email if your mail server checks that port.
-To avoid that delay I used to forward that port to my computer, then have my firewall drop the packet from everywhere except my ISPs mail server.
+Port 113 is Ident and is sometimes used to verify that the computer making a connection is the one that's expected.
+If that's the case, then blocking it can delay or prevent you from making a connection.
+Some versions of Linksys firmware after 1.44.2 stopped hiding Port 113.
+The reason appears to be to eliminate some delays in sending email if your mail server checks that port.
+Previously, to avoid that delay I had to forward that port to my computer, then have my firewall drop the packet from everywhere except my ISPs mail server.
 Now, if you want that port to be stealthed you'll need to do the reverse of that.
 Go to the Forwarding tab in the router setup, then enter 113 in both sides of one line of the port ranges.
 In the IP address block, send it to an unused IP.
-The same one you're using for the DMZ (.200 in my example) would work fine.
-For more information on Port Forwarding, and instructions for port forwarding for specific applications, see Portforward.com. | ![]() |
+The same one you're using for the DMZ (.200 in my example) would work fine unless the remote computer is looking for a specific response, my mail server wasn't.
+For more information on Port Forwarding, and instructions for port forwarding for specific applications, see Portforward.com.
+This is a good example of why you should recheck your port status after any upgrades at your end.

 You're done.
 In the event of a problem with the router requiring that you reset it to the factory defaults, or if you decide to upgrade the firmware, these changes may need to be repeated.